-UFO hearing: Whistleblower testifies government ‘absolutely’ has possession of ‘non-human’ craft
+UFO hearing: Whistleblower testifies government 'absolutely' has possession of 'nonhuman' craft

 At a Senate Armed Services hearing in April, the head of the office formed by the Pentagon last year to investigate unexplained phenomena said that they had “found no credible evidence thus far of extraterrestrial activity, off-world technology or objects that defy the known laws of physics.”

 The interest in UFOs has been bipartisan and active in both chambers of Congress.
-A group of senators led by Majority Leader Chuck Schumer, D-N.Y., are attempting to include an amendment in the annual defense appropriations bill that would require UFO records to be made public.
+A group of senators led by Majority Leader Chuck Schumer are attempting to include an amendment in the annual defense appropriations bill that would require UFO records to be made public.
 Last year, Democrats in the House held the first public hearing on the topic in more than 50 years.

 The military has had an interest in UFOs since at least the 1940s.
 In 1952, the Air Force set up Project Blue Book, a classified program that counted more than 12,000 UFO sightings over its 17-year existence, with hundreds still unexplained.

 Then-Rep. Gerald Ford wrote to two fellow congressmen in 1966 to “strongly recommend that there be a committee investigation of the UFO phenomena.
-In 2017, the New York Times published a story about how former Senate Majority Leader Harry Reid, D-Nev., had pushed for funding to investigate unexplained aerial sightings from 2007 to 2012.
+In 2017, the New York Times published a story about how Democratic former Senate Majority Leader Harry Reid had pushed for funding to investigate unexplained aerial sightings from 2007 to 2012.